Toyota Mark II: Seventh generation (X90; 1992)

-Eighth generation: Toyota Mark II (X100; 1996–2000)
+Eighth generation (X100; 1996)

 Like its predecessor, the X100-series Toyota Mark II was available in multiple trim levels.
-New for this production run was the introduction of all-wheel drive to Grande and Grande G as well as the use of Toyota's new VVTi system on its engines.
+New for this generation run was the Toyota's new VVTi system on its engines.
 Also new was the standardization of ABS and a new electronic traction control system.
-The Groire trim level was also dropped for this production run.
+The Groire trim level was also dropped for this production run, and was named for a village in the Centre-Val de Loire of France.

 The base GL came with only the 2.4-litre 2L-TE turbo-diesel straight-four mated to a four-speed automatic.
 It came with basic features like power windows and door locks and automatic air-conditioning, but sportier options were only available on higher-level trims.
 However, traction control and ABS were available as options.

 The Grande trim levels had a plethora of options and features available not limited to but including tilt-steering, standard ABS, traction control and AWD.
 The base Grande was powered by either the 2.0-litre 1G-FE inline-six mated to a 5-speed manual transmission or 4-speed automatic, the 2.4-litre 2L-TE mated to a four-speed automatic from the GL or the 2.5-litre 1JZ-GE, turning a four-speed automatic as well.
-New for 1996 was the Grande Four: a four-wheel-drive variant of the Grande, it was powered by the 1JZ-GE and mated to a 4-speed automatic transmission sending power to all wheels via a center differential.
-The Grande G versions were available with either a 1JZ- or 2JZ-GE and a 4-speed automatic.
+New for 1996 was the Grande Four: a four-wheel-drive variant of the Grande, it was powered by the 1JZ-GE and mated to a 4-speed automatic transmission sending power to the All-Trac drivetrain through a centre differential.
+The Grande G versions were available with a digital instrument cluster and either a 1JZ- or 2JZ-GE with a 4-speed automatic.
 The "G package" included leather anointments for the steering wheel and seats as well as power front seats.
 A Grande G Four was also offered with the 1JZ engine, 4-speed auto transmission and all-wheel drive.

 The Tourer trim level carried on from the X90 series in both Tourer S and Tourer V. The Tourer S was powered by a naturally aspirated 1JZ-GE and mated to a 4-speed automatic.
 The Tourer V received some noticeable tweaks from its X90 series counterpart: along with the implementation of ETCS and VVTi, the engine now received forced induction through one large turbocharger as opposed to two smaller ones in a parallel configuration.
 According to Toyota, this smoothed out the torque curve allowing the engine to deliver more torque at a lower RPM and with VVTi, improved the car's fuel economy.

-Mark II Qualis (XV20; 1997–2002)
+Mark II Qualis (XV20; 1997)

-So as to continue to offer Mark II customers the option of purchasing a station wagon at Toyopet Store locations, Toyota introduced the Toyota Mark II Qualis which was nearly identical to the Camry-based station wagon called the Camry Gracia.
+To continue to offer Mark II customers the option of purchasing a station wagon at Toyopet Store locations, Toyota introduced the Toyota Mark II Qualis which was nearly identical to the Camry-based station wagon called the Camry Gracia.
 The Gracia was exclusive to Toyota Corolla Store locations next to the Camry.